magento/merchdocs/src/magento-payments/payments.md

 Onboarding and setting up Magento Payments is a quick process.
 Setup and configuration is completed in just a few steps:

+1. Get the Magento Payments extension from the Marketplace.
 1. Connect your Magento instance to Magento Software as a Service (SaaS) services.
 1. Onboard and set up the sandbox service.
 1. Enable Magento Payments as your payment method and start processing test payments.